gao-hongnan/omniverse/omniverse/linear_algebra/01_preliminaries/01-fields.md

 In the following sections and chapters, we will use the notation $\mathbb{F}$ to denote a field.
 In addition, we can use interchangeably the symbols $\mathbb{R}$ and $\mathbb{C}$ to denote the fields of real and complex numbers, respectively.

+## Intuition

+A field in mathematics is like a rulebook for numbers.
+It dictates how we can add, subtract, multiply, and divide numbers in a way that makes sense and keeps the universe of mathematics harmonious.
+In machine learning, fields underpin the operations we perform on data, influencing everything from simple linear regression to complex neural networks.

 ## Examples